California Fire Victim Rights

 You Have the Right to Advocate for Yourself

-Knowledge is power when dealing with insurance claims.
+Knowledge is power when dealing with fire insurance claims.
 Document everything by keeping a claim diary of all conversations with your insurer.
 Take photos of all damage, save receipts for all expenses, and get independent repair or rebuilding estimates from licensed contractors.

 If your settlement offer seems low, ask for a detailed explanation and provide evidence supporting higher costs.
 Request a supervisor review your claim and consider filing a complaint with the California Department of Insurance if you believe you're being treated unfairly.